- Grosvenor Road

 We believe we are an active church with a strong community connection.

-We seek to reach out through the use of our building by others and the contacts built through the varied activities that we both organise and allow our halls to be used for.
+We seek to reach out through the use of our building by others and the contacts built through the varied activities that we organise and those for which we allow our halls to be used.
 Our church activities include: Women’s home group, Amici – an informal social group meeting in people’s homes, Uniformed Organisations, Luncheon Club (weekly), Pleasant Sunday Afternoon Concerts, Carol Singing with ‘Christians Together’.

 Our morning worship is ‘traditional’ but involving formality and informality.
 As part of a Team Ministry, worship is shared between the Ministers and visiting preachers.
 Members of the congregation read the lessons.
 We try to maintain a high standard of worship with a strong element on preaching, relating the Bible with the issues that relate to people’s lives both individually and corporately and vice versa.
 Once a quarter (on average) a Parade Service is held in which members of the Uniformed Organisations help to lead the service and, with help from the ministers, they occasionally lead this themselves.
 On occasions, a service will be led by one of our members.